Micronet-Ltd/UDPSample/README.md

 This section is displaying the Server IP address from the configuration setting.

 ##### Target Port
-This section displays the currently opening port number for UDP transmit.
+This section displays the currently opening port that assigned by user from the configuration setting.

 ##### Connection
 This section displays the current Internet connectivity status.